phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 In a particular kind of plots called `Finder` (see later in the tutorials), the search widget can directly operate on your selection as a filter.

-## **PUSH: synchronize from dataset to plots**
+## **The Plot and The Dataset**

-The plotted data is not in direct sync with the underlying dataset, which is a design choice for performance.
-Instead we will use a trigger called `PUSH` for this synchronization.
+When we apply labels through the annotator plot, it's acutally the `SupervisableDataset` behind the plot that gets immediately updated.
+The plot itself is not in direct sync with the dataset, which is a design choice for performance.
+Instead, we will use a trigger called `PUSH` for updating the data entries to the plot.

+### **PUSH: synchronize from dataset to plots**

 Below is the interface from the quickstart, where you can find a green "Push" button: